 Oiling up

-Foam air filter oil is the only protection other than the foam itself you’ve got grabbing the dust and dirt from passing through to your engine, so this part is important.
+Step 4: Foam air filter oil is the only protection other than the foam itself you’ve got grabbing the dust and dirt from passing through to your engine, so this part is important.

-Make sure you oil the filter thoroughly with a quality foam filter oil.
 There are different methods but whichever one you use, make sure the oil is evenly spread to every corner (usually filter oil is a strong colour so you can see where patches are lighter and darker).

 Best practice from mechanics and experts is to submerge the filter in the oil (in a tub or plastic box of some sort), wring it out, and leave it to hang for a minimum of 30 minutes.
 This method ensures all small corners inside and outside fill with oil.

-A more DIY or hobby approach (and a good back of the van method) is to apply the oil onto the filter inside a bag and give it a good squeezing workout – all inside the bag to contain the sticky mess.
-Hang the filter again afterwards so the filter oil coagulates.
+A more DIY or hobby approach (and a good back of the van method) is to apply the oil onto the filter inside a bag and give it a good squeezing workout.
+That way inside the bag contains the sticky mess.

 Create a seal